Transitivity in wreath products with symmetric groups: Comparison of transitivity types

 This theorem gives an easy criterion to compare parabolic transitivity types in the group $W$.
-It is a generalisation of the Livingstone-Wagner theorem (see Theorem~\ref{thm:livingstone wagner}) to the group $W$.
-Moreover, in the case $G = C_1$, the parabolic types become the double partitions $(\sigma,\emptyset)$, so we have $k = 0$ and Theorem~\ref{thm:characterisation_cliques} specialises to Theorem~5 in \cite{MarSag2007}, the generalisation of the Livingstone-Wagner theorem by Martin and Sagan for the symmetric group $S_n$.
-Let us apply Theorem~\ref{thm:designs_parabolic} to $W = C_2 \wr S_n$, the symmetry group of the $n$-dimensional cube.
+It is a generalisation of the Livingstone--Wagner theorem (see Theorem~\ref{thm:livingstone wagner}) from $S_n$ to the group $W$.
+Moreover, in the case $G = C_1$, the parabolic types become the double partitions $(\sigma,\emptyset)$, so we have $k = 0$ and Theorem~\ref{thm:designs_parabolic} specialises to Theorem~5 in \cite{MarSag2007}, the generalisation of the Livingstone--Wagner theorem by Martin and Sagan for the symmetric group~$S_n$.